 Support local arts journalism

 Access to content on The Munro Review is free.
-But by becoming a recurring member, you can help support the site.
-As a bonus, members will be able to enter exclusive ticket giveaways to local arts events.
-There are three suggested levels.
+But by becoming a recurring paid member, you can help support the site.
+There is also a free membership available.
+All members get to enter exclusive ticket giveaways to local arts events.
+Here are the four membership levels:

 SUPPORTING MEMBER: $5 a month